NTA UGC Net Cut Off and Qualifying Criteria Percentage | 2021 EXAM

 Procedure and Criteria for declaration of result

-Step I: The number of candidates to be qualified (total slots or Eligibility for Assistant Professor) shall be equal to 6% of the candidates appeared in both the papers of NET.
+Step 1: The number of qualifying candidates (Eligibility for Assistant Professor) must equal 6% of the total number of candidates who appeared in both NET examinations.

-Step IV: The number of candidates to be declared qualified in any subject for a particular category is derived as per the methodology illustrated below:
+Step 4: The number of candidates who will be declared qualified in any subject for a given category is calculated using the following methodology:

-Step V: All candidates who had applied for ‘Eligibility for JRF & Eligibility for Assistant Professor Both’ out of the total number of qualified candidates derived as per Step IV, shall constitute the consideration zone for JRF.
+Step 5: The consideration zone for JRF will consist of all applicants who applied for ‘Eligibility for JRF & Eligibility for Assistant Professor both’ out of the total number of qualifying applicants calculated in Step 4.

 Are there any recent changes for NTA UGC NET Cut Off?